-Great photography isn’t just about having the right gear—it’s also about knowing how to frame your shots.
+Great photography isn't just about having the right gear — it's about knowing how to frame your shots.
 Composition is the art of arranging elements within your photo to create a balanced, engaging image.
-Here are some essential composition tips to help you take your photography to the next level.
+Here are ten essential techniques to take your photography to the next level.

 Rule of Thirds